Mohamed200251/Battery_management_system/README.md

 Battery managemement system.
-\n See Readme.pdf file.
+ <br /> See Readme.pdf file.
-\n NB: project is not completed yet, but we will finish it soon.
+ <br /> NB: project is not completed yet, but we will finish it soon.